garden-io/garden/docs/reference/template-strings/disabled-action-flags.md

 ---
-order: 11
+order: 6
-title: Workflow template context
+title: Disabled action flag template context
 ---

-# Workflow template context
+# Disabled action flag template context

-The below keys are available in template strings for [Workflow](../../using-garden/workflows.md) configurations, as well as the commands defined in [Custom Commands](../../advanced/custom-commands.md).
+The below keys are available in template strings for the `disabled` flag in action configs.

-Note that the `{steps.*}` key is only available for the `steps[].command` and `steps[].script` fields in Workflow configs, and may only reference previous steps in the same workflow.
-See below for more details.

 ### `${local.*}`